Trustees of Museums Sheffield

 She joined the V&A in 2016 as Keeper of the Sculpture, Metalwork, Ceramics and Glass Department, where she manages the Department and is a member of the Museum’s Management Forum.
 She serves on the board of the Brice Charitable Foundation, Los Angeles (dedicated to the work of the US painter, William Brice) and on the advisory council of Vistas, New York.
 She is currently the V&A nominated trustee to the Gilbert Collection.

-Rosemary has been a solicitor in the Sheffield city region throughout most of her career, joining hlw Keeble Hawson in Sheffield in 2004 where she is a partner and notary public, and has been Head of the corporate department.
+Rosemary currently practises as a notary public.
+Rosemary has previously been a solicitor in the Sheffield city region throughout most of her career, including at hlw Keeble Hawson in Sheffield where she was a partner and Head of the corporate department.

-As a governor at Sheffield Hallam University for the last 5 years, Rosemary has been involved on both the Finance and Audit committees and has actively assisted with high level recruitment and appeals to governors.
+She is an active member of the board of trustees of Bluebell Wood Childrens' Hospice.
+As a governor at Sheffield Hallam University for 8 years, Rosemary was involved on both the Finance and Audit committees and assisted with high level recruitment and appeals to governors.
 Rosemary is also a member of the South Yorkshire panel of the Princes Trust which makes grants/loans to young people who wish to start businesses and cannot source funds elsewhere.
-She has been a member of the Enterprising Doncaster Board a public/private initiative to develop enterprise and an improvement of the local skills base.

-Rosemary has lived near Rotherham for 20 years and spare time activities include singing in chamber choirs and Peak District hikes.
+Rosemary has lived near Rotherham for 30 years and spare time activities include singing in chamber choirs, Peak District hikes and beekeeping.

 Maria Hanson studied at the Royal College of Art, graduating in 1991 with an MA in Silversmithing and Jewellery.
 Her academic career began in 1994 and has taken her to a number of Universities around the UK.
 As Reader in Metalwork and Jewellery at Sheffield Hallam University, she combines research and teaching with her practice as a designer/maker.
 She has participated in numerous national and international exhibitions, was short-listed for the Jerwood Applied Arts prize in 2000 and has work represented in various public collections including the Crafts Council, the Goldsmiths’ Company and Museums Sheffield.